4 Maccabees 1

 21For wisdom is the knowledge of things divine and human.
 And courage is the victory of the soul over the passions.

-Wisdom is not mere accumulation of facts.
-It is the knowledge of what truly matters: things divine (God, holiness, the spiritual realities) and human (the nature of the soul, the true good, the path to flourishing).
-Such knowledge cannot be gained from books alone; it must be lived.
+Wisdom here means knowing what actually matters: things divine (God, holiness, the spiritual realities) and human (the nature of the soul, the true good, the path to flourishing).
+You can stockpile facts your whole life and never touch it.
+This knowledge has to be lived to be had.

 Courage is not the absence of fear.
-It is the victory of the soul—the triumph of the mind ordered by the law—over the passions that would pull the soul away from God.
+It is the victory of the soul - the triumph of the mind ordered by the law - over the passions that would pull you away from God.
 A soldier who faces death to conquer a city is brave, the author might say.
 But the faithful one who faces death rather than deny God?
 That is true courage.
+You will likely never storm a wall.
+You will be asked, more than once, to stay faithful when staying faithful costs you something.

 23And justice is the excellence of the soul.
 And temperance is the dominion of the soul over the desires.